davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 margin of the southern California batholith record the tectonic erosion of sub-continental mantle lithosphere (including Cretaceous mantle wedge), and the underplating of Farallon plate mantle lithosphere [@Shervais1973; @Luffi2009].
-More specifically the Dish Hill suite (Fig. 1) samples an upper mantle duplex with imbricated nappes of Farallon plate oceanic mantle lying in structural sequence beneath a relatively thin roof of attenuated continental lithosphere peridotites.
+More specifically the Dish Hill suite [@fig:context] samples an upper mantle duplex with imbricated nappes of Farallon plate oceanic mantle lying in structural sequence beneath a relatively thin roof of attenuated continental lithosphere peridotites.
 The mantle duplex is interpreted to have formed as the